FusionAuth/fusionauth-site/site/_posts/2020-06-19-using-oauth-and-gatsby.md

 <!--more-->

 In this blog post, you'll learn how to create a Gatsby site that uses FusionAuth to allow users to log in and access their profile securely.
 This application will use an [OAuth Authorization Code workflow and the PKCE extension](https://fusionauth.io/learn/expert-advice/oauth/definitive-guide-to-oauth-2#52-code-flow--pkce) to log users in and a Node application to store your access token securely.
-PKCE stands for Proof Key for Code Exchange, and is often pronounced "pixy".
+PKCE stands for Proof Key for Code Exchange, and is often pronounced "pixie".

 At a high level, the authorization process looks like this: